PenDZ-Alter/api-smartdoku/README.md

-# api-pensudis
+# api-smartdoku
-An API Endpoint for DPKPCK to manage apps for PENSUDIS.
+An API Endpoint for DPKPCK to manage apps for SmartDoku.

 ## Tech Stack
 - Express.js